perezp44/VAR-models-Macroeconometrics-/README.md

 <!-- badges: end -->

-# Macroenometrics (44343).
-4th topic: VAR models
+This is the repo that builds the website for the 4th topic of the 2019-2020 Macroeconometrics course (44343, Master in Economics at the University of Valencia).

+The website is here: <https://perezp44.github.io/VAR-models-web/index.html>

 Hi students\!

-This is the repo to build a website for the 4th topic of the 2019-2020 Macroeconomerics course from the Master in Economics at the University of Valencia.
 Mariam has delivered already the first 3 topics and I’m in charge of the last and 4th: **VAR models**.

-The website is here: <https://perezp44.github.io/VAR-models-web/index.html>

 As you know the classes were face-to-face but then the covid-19 … I hope all this will pass soon.

-We will try our best lo learn something about VAR models\!\!
+We will try our best lo learn as much as possible about VAR models\!\!

+-- Pedro J. Pérez